mstasak/PATinyBasicNet/README.md

 - constants
 - importable modules with private details/limited public visibility
 - extensibility system to define new statements and libraries accessed via DLL calls
-- Mac and Linux ports or build configurations (should be pretty easy at present)
+- Mac and Linux (incl Pi) ports or build configurations (should be pretty easy at present)
+- compatibility modes, to enforce strict original version or allow enhancements (maybe fork enhancements instead)
+- possibly some gaming support, including DirectX input?
+- Idea: User-defined statements
+- Mouse input (not sure if this is practical without some sort of event system)